UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson05/extras.rst

 https://pythontips.com/2013/08/02/what-is-pickle-in-python/

 Shelve stores objects too, but the objects must be associated with a key.
-This kety is used to retrieve the shelved object.
+This key is used to retrieve the shelved object.
 See:

 https://pythontips.com/2013/08/02/what-is-pickle-in-python/

 CSV, or comma separated files, are used for data interchange between a very wide range of software products, including most notably spreadsheets.
-There are many forms of CSV file, but all share the common property of using the comma to delimit field values, and end of line to separate records.
+There are many forms of CSV files, but all share the common property of using the comma to delimit field values, and end of line to separate records.
 See:

 https://en.wikipedia.org/wiki/Comma-separated_values

-Finally, JSON files, which stands for javascript object notation, are used in many modern web applications.
+Finally, JSON files, which stands for Javascript Object Notation, are used in many modern web applications.
 They are easier to read and write (both for humans and computers) than the interchange format they often replace, which is XML.
 See: